pereruannabaala/ShopOnline/README.md

 ## Using The Flask Side Of The Project

+1. Merge the changese between the forks

-1. In your terminal, update your local repo with the changes seen in the PR:
+2. In your terminal, update your local repo with the changes seen in the PR:

     ```python
     $ git pull origin main
     ```

-2. Activate the virtualenv called **shoponline_venv**:
+3. Activate the virtualenv called **shoponline_venv**:

     ```python
     $ source shoponline_venv/bin/activate